What is the space now?

 - The enclosed nature of the space and the fact that it is more of a destination than a route (and this will largely remain the case even with the proposed new opening in the walls) makes it attractive as a place where children can play and hence families can spend time.
 The design challenge this creates is in providing appealing opportunities for play within an area that can be clearly defined, while satisfying other aspects of the brief.

 - The current perimeter road provides service access for the Museum and vehicular access for the court.
 This also tends to attract other vehicles which can conflict with pedestrian use of the space.
-Design of vehicular access should respond to wishes to increase pedestrian use while allowing vehicular access which is strictly required.
+Future design of vehicular access should largely exclude vehicles, responding to wishes to increase pedestrian use while allowing vehicular access only when strictly required.